Alie Sesay

-Alie Sesay (born 2 August 1994) is a professional footballer who currently plays as a centre-back for Hong Kong Premier League club Lee Man.
+Alie Sesay (born 2 August 1994) is a professional footballer who plays as a centre-back for Morecambe.
 Born in England, he represents the Sierra Leone national team.

 Club career

 Early career

 Sesay was in the academy at Arsenal, before joining Leicester City in 2010.
 On 15 March 2013, he signed a professional contract with Leicester City, alongside Australian Callum Elder.